SerendipifyMe/GroupDiscoveryAppTemplate/README.md

 We make available an API (detailed below) that implements the for group search, matching, and people discovery.
 Serendipify.Me is effectively the *Match.com* for your user base.

-In this repository, we also provide you with a skeleton "Template App" to show you how to use the API.
-Presumably you identify relevant code, add and customize it for your app, and you will be ready to give your users this matching functionality.
+In this repository, we also provide you with:
+- a wrapper library in the serendipify-service folder
+- a JMeter automated testing scripts to get you started
+- a skeleton "AndroidApp" (at a very early stage)

 Here's a SlideShare presentation of the whole system: http://www.slideshare.net/slideshow/embed_code/key/ktQDBxGFHGBwGj

 ### HTTP API Details